Louisiana

 Helping Injured Workers in Louisiana.
 Over $1 Billion Won.

-Construction is known as one of the most dangerous lines of work in the United States.
-In fact, 21% of all workplace fatalities nationwide occur in construction, according to the Occupational Safety and Health Administration (OSHA).
-The industry suffers from a high fatality rate because construction workers face many risks on the job, from dealing with heavy objects to working at great heights to potential exposure to hazardous chemicals—putting them at risk of serious injuries.
-Although construction work can be dangerous, it is employers’ responsibility to follow the federal safety regulations to ensure construction sites are as safe as possible.
-If employers fail to provide workers with a safe work environment, it's our job to hold them accountable for each and every injury they cause.
+Construction remains one of the most dangerous lines of work in the United States.
+According to the Occupational Safety and Health Administration (OSHA), 21% of all workplace fatalities nationwide occur in construction.
+The industry faces a high fatality rate because workers deal with heavy objects, work at significant heights, and face exposure to hazardous chemicals.
+These risks put workers in danger of serious injuries.
+Employers must follow federal safety regulations to ensure worksites remain as safe as possible.
+When employers fail to provide safe work environments, we hold them accountable for each and every injury they cause.

-Beyond individual responsibilities, it is crucial to understand the systemic issues that contribute to these high-risk situations.
-Insufficient training, lack of adequate safety equipment, and excessive work hours without proper breaks further contribute to the unsafe conditions that many construction workers face daily.
-Addressing these root causes is vital in preventing future accidents and creating a safer working environment for all construction employees.
+Beyond individual responsibilities, systemic issues also contribute to high-risk situations.
+Insufficient training, lack of adequate safety equipment, and excessive work hours without proper breaks further increase the risks that many construction workers face daily.

-At Clayton, Frugé & Ward, our Louisiana construction injury attorneys have secured more than $1 billion in verdicts and settlements for plaintiffs, changing thousands of lives in the process.
-We've taken on some of the biggest developers, employers, and insurers in the state because our firm includes some of the most experienced and accomplished injury lawyers working in Louisiana today.
-If there's anyone who can make things right for injured construction workers and their families, it's us.
-Our commitment extends not only to meticulous legal representation but also to comprehensive support throughout the healing and recovery process.
+At Clayton, Frugé & Ward, our Louisiana construction accident attorneys have secured more than $1 billion in verdicts and settlements for plaintiffs, changing thousands of lives across the state.
+We have taken on major developers, employers, and insurers in Louisiana because our firm brings together accomplished injury lawyers who understand challenging cases.
+If anyone can make things right for injured construction workers and their families, it is us.
+Our commitment includes meticulous legal representation and meaningful support throughout your healing and recovery process.

 Contact our experienced Louisiana construction accident attorneys for a free case review: (225) 209-9943.